DanielBremont/danielbremont.github.io/pages/aprender.md

 - Sum of n, n², or n³ [Ir](https://brilliant.org/wiki/sum-of-n-n2-or-n3/)
 - Importacion en python [Ir](http://python-notes.curiousefficiency.org/en/latest/python_concepts/import_traps.html)
 - Usar metáforas y analogías a la hora de resolver problemas matemáticos.
-- **Focus “learning time” on things that compound**    Compounding is a pretty important concept that shows up in compound interest, in Moore’s Law, all over the place.
-It’s about virtuous cycles.
-And so in the limited flexible time that I have, I think the rule of thumb is to focus on things that could trigger a virtuous cycle.

-    One perfect place to start is becoming a faster typer.
-I’ve spent a while in the past two months on keybr.com that teaches you pretty methodically how to type faster.
-Getting faster allows me to write more, to communicate more, to get more done in the same amount of time, because it makes almost everything I do on the computer faster.

-    Building lasting relationships is also a compounding activity because it gives you access to more people who can help you get things done more quickly.

-    Consuming media (books, blogs, whatever) is not inherently a compounding thing.
-Only if you have some kind of method to reflect, to digest, to incorporate your knowledge into your thoughts.
-If there is anything valuable in this post, you, reader, will probably not benefit from it unless you do something active to “process” it immediately.
-- Write your goals on a sheet of paper.
-    Circle the three most important.

 - website credibility
 - Long-Polling